amoncaldas/WPP/README.md

 - mail_list (string)

 *Date ACF fields must have the return format `Ymd` to be correctly displayed*

+## Add post type ##

+1. Add the post type via admin using CPT plugin
+2. Add the translation and path in the wpp_post_type_translations option via WPP option
+3. Add the post type endpoint in the  wpp_post_type_endpoints option via WPP option
+4. Add the new post type in the `List post types`in the section fields via Advanced Custom Fields
+4. Remove the cache

 ## Admin credentials ##